 How Much Water Does an RV Dishwasher Use?

-Assuming you don’t use too much water rinsing the dishes in preparation for running them through the dishwasher, we’d guess most RVers use at least 2 gallons of water to wash the same amount of dishes & silverware that fit into our DishDrawer.
-So a dishwasher can easily use less water than washing by hand.
+Assuming you don’t use too much water rinsing the dishes in preparation for running them through the dishwasher, we’d estimate that most RVers would use at least 3 or 4 gallons of water to wash the same amount of dishes and silverware that fit into our DishDrawer… so a dishwasher can use significantly less water than washing by hand.

-One way we conserve water is by wiping dishes clean with our napkins before hand washing.
-But at 2 gallons to wash an entire dishwasher load, we’d be hard-pressed to use less water for an equivalent number of dishes when washing by hand.
-We do resort to paper plates for long boondocking trips, but avoiding excess paper waste is also high on our list of priorities.
+One way we conserved water was by wiping dishes clean with our napkins before hand-washing.
+But at about 2 gallons for a dishwasher load, we were hard-pressed to use less water for an equivalent number of dishes when washing by hand.
+We did resort to paper plates for long boondocking trips, but avoiding excess paper waste is also high on our list of priorities.

 And let’s face it — some RVers are better than others at conserving water while washing anything.